How to Enhance your Botox Results

 Omega 3s help protect against sun damage, and they also reduce skin inflammation.
 Try to eat two servings of omega-3 rich foods a week, which include salmon, tuna, mackerel, herring, sardines, and trout.
 If you’re a vegetarian, other sources include walnuts, flaxseeds, canola oil, pumpkin seeds, and tofu.

 Replace refined carbohydrates and sugars with whole grains.
-Refined grains can actually damage skin while whole grains protect against UV damage.
+Refined grains can actually damage the skin while whole grains protect against UV damage.
 Healthy grains include brown rice, oatmeal, barley, and whole wheat.
 Make sure to get three to five servings of whole grains a day.

 Want to Look Younger?
 Avoid These Foods

 Which three foods should you avoid because they’ll make you look older?

 - Sugar: It takes a toll on the skin by interfering with the normal repair of collagen and elastin, a protein that allows the skin to resume its shape after stretching or contracting.

 - Saturated Fat: Eating a lot of saturated fat induces skin-aging inflammation.